-She pounded the desk with the bat, making her stapler jump.
+She pounded the desk with her bat.
+Her stapler jumped.
 “And I say good riddance,” she said loudly.

-I couldn’t speak, not only because of the fury inside her but also because of the crime I’d committed.
+I couldn’t speak.
+It wasn’t only because of the fury inside her.
+It was the crime I’d committed.
 I’d never gotten in trouble that severely.
-I was just a confused freshman who gorged on too much mac and cheese, now a criminal who was lower than dirt.
-Expulsion would’ve sucked up every speck of a child for good.
-I would’ve become an outcast in the worst degree.
+I was just a confused freshman.
+I gorged on too much mac and cheese.
+Now I was a criminal who was lower than dirt.
+Expulsion would’ve sucked up every speck of me for good.
+I would’ve become an outcast to the worst degree.

 “Who gave you the answers?” she asked.

 “Don’t try getting out of this.”

 She stood from her desk.
 She leaned forward.”Tell me the kid’s name.”

 “I don’t know.”

 “You’re going to see Principal Wible,” she said.